-These tracts are surrounded by private land.
-There are no zoning or other agency management plans affecting these lands.
+This tract is surrounded by private land.
+There are no zoning or other agency management plans affecting it.

 20. ACCESS TO AND QUALITY OF RECREATIONAL AND WILDERNESS ACTIVITIES:

 Identify any wilderness or recreational areas nearby or access routes through this tract.
 Determine the effects of the project on recreational potential within the tract.
 Identify cumulative effects to recreational and wilderness activities.